Sustainability drives every decision we make

 How are we better for customers?

 The data we capture from helping millions of people pay off their Lowell debts has given us unrivalled insights into debt’s impact on mental health, family relationships, and daily life.

-We use this powerful resource to inform our customer and client service offerings.
+At the end of the day it all comes together.
 Our social aim of helping build customers’ financial understanding, rehabilitating them back into mainstream credit, goes hand-in-hand with our commercial objective of debt collection.

 In the UK, we also provide online resources, signposting, an informative app, a benefits calculator, and free access to a credit score checker to help customers develop financial confidence.